 But, as is so often the case with sky-high dividend yields, PennantPark’s attractive dividend yield may be too good to be true.

-This article will discuss the company’s business model, and whether or not the payout is sustainable over the long-term.
+This article will discuss the company’s business model, and whether or not the payout is sustainable over the long term.

-Source: Investor presentation, page 14
+Source: Investor Presentation

 Above is a sampling of the types of investments the company makes in target companies.
 Not only are the targets themselves from diverse industries and geographies, but PennantPark has a variety of instruments with which to make its investments.

 First-lien secured debt is the preferred instrument given its favorable repayment position, but the company will do revolvers and equity injections as well.
 This is primarily a floating debt investment firm, however.